 Extended Warranties & Product Protection Plans:

+There’s a new trend called embedded insurance or embedded finance.
+This refers to a new model that lets brands and retailers offer lending and insurance products to their consumers via a streamlined UX.
 Love em’ or hate em’ consumers buy extended warranties and protection plans.
 Traditional retailers, automotive companies, and the travel industry have sold them for years and now DTC brands are starting to add them.
 If a customer is purchasing a large ticket item (say a $1,000 sofa), research shows that they will often want to protect that purchase and are comfortable with paying ~10% of the purchase price ($100) to buy the warranty.
 That $100 MSRP plan maybe only costs the brand $30 to buy from an insurance company leaving a $70 profit and a 70% margin.
 That can even be a conservative figure as traditional retailers are often known to markup their plans to achieve 90-100% margins.
 Depending on the category and how the offering is merchandised in your checkout flow, you can assume 5-15% attachment rate.
 I suggest checking out a new breed of SaaS startups offering this service that can integrate seamlessly into your e-commerce platform (Mulberry, Clyde and Extend).
 Taking this one step further for home furnishings brands, you could offer outsourced cleaning services bundled in with the protection plans.
 There’s a great deal of concern around brand control when you start bringing partners into your customer decision journey, but if you work closely on implementation and merchandising it can feel organic.

 White Glove Delivery: